whoward/docs/markdown/reference/test-configuration.md

 "user-extensions-url": [ "http://saucelabs.com/ext/flex.js", "ftp://username:password@server.com/bleh.js" ]
 ```

-### Selenium RC's Custom Firefox Profiles
+### Selenium RC Custom Firefox Profiles
 Custom Firefox profiles allow you to configure the browser running in our cloud on a per-job basis.
 This includes both plugins and any particular setting your tests may need.

-This feature is provided for Selenium 1 tests.
-WebDriver users, should use the official FirefoxProfile class [ as specified in the WebDriver documentation][13].
+This feature is provided for Selenium RC tests.
+WebDriver users should use the official FirefoxProfile class [ as specified in the WebDriver documentation][13].

 To use this feature, a zip file with the contents of the Firefox profile directory you wish to use needs to be provided.
 Given the URL of a file on an accessible HTTP or FTP server (public or connected with Sauce Connect), Sauce will download it and use it in your test.

 For more info on Firefox profiles, you can check [Mozilla's knowledge base][14].

-`Key:`
-firefox-profile-url

-`Value Type:`
-str
+Key: `firefox-profile-url`

+Value type: string

 Example: